MEET-microbit-project/microbit-macau/Handbook.md

 like analog devices, a logical computer, based on digital equipment, was able to do anything that could be described "purely mechanical."
-The theoretical Turing Machine, created by Alan Turing, is a hypothetical device theorized to study the properties of such hardware.
+The theoretical Turing Machine, created by Alan Turing, is a hypothetical device theorised to study the properties of such hardware.

 Programming languages
 ---------------------